-One thing I’ve learned about mushrooms, is all the liquid they hold inside.
-Once you start cooking them, they will release liquid so prepping them is important.
-When I get mushrooms, I never wash them because I do not want to add even more liquid.
+One thing I’ve learned about mushrooms, is they release a lot of liquid when cooking them.
+Prepping them is important, I never wash mushrooms because I do not want to add even more liquid to them.

 Instead, use a paper towel or dish towel to clean your mushrooms.
 This will ensure that your mushrooms get a nice sear on them instead of just steaming themselves with their released liquids.
 This is for any mushroom dish, not just this soup.

 You can use any combo of mushrooms, but I had baby portobellas on hand.
 You will want to slice them after cleaning them.

 - Photo 1 & 2: First you’ll cook the onions, mushrooms and herbs.
 You want to cook until the onions begin to soften and the mushrooms become browned.

 - Photo 3: After the mushrooms have cooked, add in the garlic.
 Don’t add the garlic in the beginning, it will burn.
 Allow this to cook an additional minute until the garlic is fragrant.

 - Photo 4: Add flour, this will help thicken the soup and make it creamy.
 You’ll stir in the flour until it has coated all the mushrooms.

 I used coconut milk instead of regular milk because the flavors compliment each other so well.
 I also used a touch of Tamari , lemon juice, and vegetable bouillon in the vegetable broth for umami flavor.